bjoluc/cubase-mcu-midiremote/readme.md

 If you are using a standalone device (main or extender) or one main device and one extender, Cubase should automatically detect your devices' MIDI ports.
 Otherwise, manually configure the MIDI Remote by clicking the "+" button in the lower zone's MIDI Remote pane.

+> [!NOTE]
-> **Note** Cubase does not expect scripts to change their port definitions over time – which is what happens when you edit the `devices` config option.
-If you load a project in which you were previously using the script with a different `devices` configuration, Cubase might not properly detect your devices' MIDI ports and your devices might stay unresponsive.
-In that case, try disabling and re-enabling the controller script in the MIDI Remote Manager to make Cubase forget the previous port configuration.
+> Cubase does not expect scripts to change their port definitions over time – which is what happens when you edit the `devices` config option.
+> If you load a project in which you were previously using the script with a different `devices` configuration, Cubase might not properly detect your devices' MIDI ports and your devices might stay unresponsive.
+> In that case, try disabling and re-enabling the controller script in the MIDI Remote Manager to make Cubase forget the previous port configuration.

 ## Configuration Options